Coniston massacre: Massacre

 Brooks was killed on or about 7 August 1928, and his body was partly buried in a rabbit hole.
-No eyewitnesses to the actual murder were ever identified, and there are conflicting accounts of the discovery of the body and subsequent events.
+No eyewitnesses to the murder were ever identified, and there are conflicting accounts of the discovery of the body and subsequent events.

-On 15 August, dingo trapper Bruce Chapman arrived at Coniston and William George Murray sent Chapman, Paddy and Alex Wilson and three aboriginal trackers to the soak to find out what happened.
+On 15 August, dingo trapper Bruce Chapman arrived at Coniston, and Murray sent Chapman, Paddy and Alex Wilson and three Aboriginal trackers to the soak to find out what happened.
 The three buried Brooks on the bank of the soak.
 In the afternoon two Warlpiri, Padygar and Woolingar arrived at Coniston to trade dingo scalps.
 Believing them to be involved with the murder Paddy arrested them but Woolingar slipped his chains and attempted to escape.
 Murray fired at Woolingar and he fell with a bullet wound to the head.
 Stafford then kicked him in the chest breaking a rib.
-Woolingaar was then chained to a tree for the next 18 hours.
+Woolingar was then chained to a tree for the next 18 hours.
 The next morning the posse, with Padygar and Woolingar following on foot in chains, set out for the Lander River where they found a camp of 23 Warlpiri at Ngundaru.
 With the posse encircling the camp, Murray rode in and was surrounded by Aboriginal people yelling, Brisco started shooting with Saxby and Murray joining in.
 Three men and a woman, Bullfrog's wife Marungali, were killed on the encounter, with another woman dying from her wounds an hour later.
 A subsequent search of the camp turned up articles belonging to Brooks.
 Stafford was furious with Murray over the shooting and the next morning returned to Coniston alone.

 During the night, Murray captured three young boys who had been sent by their tribe to find what the police party was doing.
 Murray had the boys beaten to force them to lead the party to the rest of the Warlpiri but had they done so, they would have been punished by their tribe.
 To resolve the dilemma, the three boys smashed their own feet with rocks.
 Despite the injuries Murray forced the now crippled boys to lead the party; according to Cribbin.
 By nightfall they reached Cockatoo Creek where they sighted four Aboriginal people on a ridge.
 Paddy and Murray captured two but one ran with Murray firing several shots at him which missed, Paddy then knelt and fired a single shot hitting the fleeing man in the back and killing him instantly.
 After questioning the other three and finding they had no connection with the murder Murray released them.
 The next two days saw no contact with Aboriginal people at all as word had spread with many Aboriginal people heading into the desert, preferring to risk dying of thirst rather than face the police patrol.
 Returning to Coniston, Murray left Padygar, Woolingar and one of the three boys, 11-year-old Lolorrbra (known as Lala, who would become a chief witness at the enquiry), whose crushed feet had become infected, in Stafford's custody before heading north to continue the search.